susannagladh/technical_writing_portfolio/technical-product-documentation-pack/user-guide.md

 ## Change a user role

-Use this task when a user needs more or less access in FlowDesk.
+Use this task to change a user’s access level in FlowDesk.

 ### Steps